MohamedRashidEK/YouTube-Scrapping./README.md

 ## Data Overview

-The dataset provides insights into the videos of five key data analytics YouTubers.
-It includes details like video titles, publication dates, views, likes, and comments.
-The data spans videos from January 2021 to August 2023.
+The dataset provides insights into the videos of six Personal Develoupment content creating YouTubers.
+It includes details like channel title, views counts, total likes, and Total subscriber counts.

 ## Analysis

 The analysis explores several aspects of the video data, including:

-- Trends in video popularity over time
+- Trends in video popularity.
-- Correlations between views, likes, and comments
+- Correlations between views, likes, and subscribers.
-- Each creator's most popular videos based on various metrics
+- Each creator's efficiency and popularity.
-- Video publishing frequency for each creator
+- Video publishing quality of each creators.

 ## Visualization